Coming To Brockham Bonfire

 We stage the event to give you pleasure, your generosity in the past has enabled us to give away in excess of £20,000 to local worthy causes each year.
 Dig deep into your pockets please!

-Once on the Village Green as you await the arrival of Guy Fawkes and the procession our three catering stalls will be serving hot dogs, burgers, bacon rolls, soft drinks, tea, coffee and soup.
+Once on the Village Green as you await the arrival of Guy Fawkes and the procession our three catering stalls will be serving dogs, burgers, bacon rolls, soft drinks, tea, coffee and hot chocolate (church end).
 This again helps to fund the firework display.
 Eat well and be merry.
 You will also notice the 'Pig Roast'.
 Prime pork that has been cooking for 12 hours will be auctioned in joints after the firework display.

 This is a site for much fun, banter, reunions and even proposals of marriage!
 The Pig Roast is a tradition dating back over 70 years.
 One the Guy is fixed to the top of the bonfire over 500 burning torches will encircle the bonfire and when everyone is ready the fire will be lit.
 You’ll need good lungs, as cheering and clapping are compulsory.
 We do it bigger, better and noisier in Brockham.

 About 30 minutes after the bonfire is lit the firework display will begin (very noisy).
 Full audience participation is expected.
 Oohs and ahhs are again compulsory.
 The firing and throwing of your own fireworks is strictly prohibited and will be dealt with firmly by the Stewards.
 We ask you to listen very carefully to the commentator and respond if Stewards ask you to move.
 Depending on the wind direction and the nearer you are to the Bonfire ash and embers may fall near you.